What’s The Aggravation Process?

 take 1 tsp. of the remedy so diluted/succussed;

 Just take a sip, no need to be so fussy.
-No one walks around with tea spoons!
-Plus, you should only be using disposable spoons or bottles, or, here’s an idea: you could use the bottle cap to dose with, that would approximate a tsp.
+No one walks around with spoons!
+Plus, you should only be using disposable spoons or bottles, or, here’s an idea: you could use the bottle cap to dose with, that would approximate a teaspoon.

 4. replace the 1 tsp. of remedy taken, by pouring 1 tsp. of water into the bottle;

 No, no, no!
 Let the amount of water in the bottle go down without being replaced!
-Ultimately you’re down to the bottom and when there’s only one dose left, refill with spring water to the starting point (do NOT add more pellets), succuss 40 times, and now you’ll have 201C.
+Ultimately you’re down at the bottom with only one dose left, then refill with spring water to the the half-way mark (do NOT add more pellets!), succuss 40 times, and now you’ll have a 201C.
 Then continue as before with 5 succussions before each dose.

 5. repeating steps 3, 4 and 2 (in that order), every 48 hours.

 No, except for putting bottle in the fridge.
 And if you want to keep this bottle for a long time, adding a little alcohol–vodka, brandy, etc.–will keep mold from growing in it.